Drugs and Drug Law

 - (Partial list only.)

 There are other Schedules and these lists are not meant to be exhaustive.
 The legislation is really complex and detailed, running many many pages in length.
 There are threshold amount for some drugs.

 Drug convictions are serious entries on a criminal record.
 These types of convictions will likely disallow you entry into the United States and perhaps other countries as well.

 Sentencing is difficult to predict with drug charges and it really depends a great deal on the circumstances of every case, including whether the charges are for possession, possession for the purpose of trafficking, actual trafficking, cultivating (“grow houses”), quantities involved and what type of drugs are involved.
 Sentences for trafficking in cocaine and heroin result in starting point sentencing at a term of years in jail.
-If charged with these types of offences, you need to speak to Mr. Penny immediately.
+If charged with these types of offences, you need to speak to this Red Deer criminal lawyer immediately.
 He is experienced in defending these types of offences

 As an accused you are considered innocent until proven guilty.
 In addition there are certain procedural, legal and constitutional protections given to you but it is up to you to get a lawyer who can make sure that your rights are not overlooked in the whole process.
-The bottom line is that if you have any type of drug charge against you, you need to speak to Mr. Penny immediately.
+The bottom line is that if you have any type of drug charge against you, you need to speak to this Red Deer criminal lawyer immediately.
 This is especially so if the drugs involved are cocaine, heroin or other hard drugs.

 Trafficking and Possession Of Drugs Charges As Defined In The Controlled Drugs and Substances Act